-If you're interested in growing herbs, consider adding rosemary (Rosmarinus officianalis) to your list, but make note of the common problems of rosemary plants to help your herbs thrive.
+If you're interested in growing herbs, consider adding rosemary (Salvia rosmarinus or Rosmarinus officinalis) to your list, but make note of the common problems of rosemary plants to help your herbs thrive.
 Its delicate foliage is an attractive grayish-green and the plant fills the environment with its herbal aroma.
 Rosemary is generally easy to grow, but it might develop some problems if it's not given correct conditions or develops disease or pest problems.
 Catching these problems early can be essential to keep a rosemary plant in tip-top shape.

 Not Enough Water